jamie-mttk/mttk-lowcode-designer/README.md

 ### MTTK Lowcode Engine

-This project provides a platform for rapid development of HTML5 applications without or with a small amount of code.
+A platform for rapid development of HTML5 applications without or with a small amount of code.

 Most of the Lowcode are form generation + workflow, so it can only develop some simple project such as leave application,survey.
 Our design concept is quite different as described below.